 The coach bus finally pulled into the airport parking lot a little after 11:00.
-Todd with his meager carry-on bag was ready to hit the road.
+Todd, with his meager carry-on bag, was ready to hit the road.
 We got into the Bronco and headed east on the stormy I-70 for the next nine hours.
-We were both wired form dining on Gatorade and sugary snacks from gas station gourmet isles.
+We were both wired from dining on Gatorade and sugary snacks from gas station gourmet isles.
 The drive was quiet with an occasional stretch of rain showers and lightning storms on the distant and flat horizon.
-To curb our boredom, we played padiddle, the road game that involves looking for trucks and cars with a one headlight then punching your opponent in the arm.
+We played padiddle, the road game that involves looking for trucks and cars with one headlight then punching your opponent in the arm to curb our boredom.

 Daylight broke just as we pulled into the sleepy college town of Lawrence.
-The air was thick and the ground was still wet from the previous night's rain.
+The air was thick, and the ground was still wet from the previous night's rain.
 We were both beat, and all we wanted to do was stretch out and catch a little sleep.
 After crawling through downtown, Todd spotted a park with a gazebo.
-I made a comment that we had just stepped into an episode of The Andy Griffith Show.
+I commented that we had just stepped into an episode of The Andy Griffith Show.
 We parked, found our pillows, and slept under the shade and safety of the gazebo until later that morning.

 Collection of Author.

-Unfortunately, The Tour of Death continued in Toledo when we crawled past, rubber necking like the other cars in front of us, yet another accident.
+Unfortunately, The Tour of Death continued in Toledo when we crawled past, rubbernecking like the other cars in front of us, yet another accident.
 This time the injuries and fatalities were within arms’ reach.
-It should have been an indication to turn back; the perpetual gloom and carnage was beginning to weigh in.
+It should have been an indication to turn back; the perpetual gloom and carnage were beginning to weigh in.
 This was coupled with several shows starting to fall through.

 The following night was Detroit.
 The show came about because we had help from Joe “Hardcore” Picolli, a longtime Detroit scenester, and his brother of Jerome, the original vocalist of The Acid Pigs.
-The club was called Blondie’s, which was primarily a heavy metal club on the edge of what seemed like a war zone.
+The club was called Blondie’s - primarily a heavy metal club on the edge of what seemed like a war zone.

 We returned to Toledo for a couple of days before heading towards Philadelphia.
 Todd's parents lived on the outskirts near Doylestown.
 The Acid Pigs' van was typically somewhere behind us and somewhat in the vicinity.
 They were a little more adventuresome and would disappear for days at a time until it was time to meet up for a show.
 Although we were on tour together, they existed as a separate entity.
 Our drummer, Warren, was like a kid with two parents who shared joint custody.
-He would spend half the time with us if he thought he could squeeze a bed and shower out of the deal, but for the party component, he would tag along with The Acid Pigs.
+He would spend half the time with us if he thought he could squeeze a bed and shower out of the deal, but he would tag along with The Acid Pigs for the party component.
 He was probably the smartest guy between both groups.

 The show was booked for a Sunday afternoon.
-Arnold hit the bottle early, so by the time we attempted to play, he could barely stand.
+Unfortunately, Arnold hit the bottle early, so he could barely stand by the time we attempted to play.
 We took a stab at running through a couple of songs, but the frustration quickly escalated into fisticuffs.
 Arnold threw his guitar down and swung in my direction while yelling at me.
-His rage was the collective anger and irritation from the way the tour was unraveling.
+His rage was the collective anger and irritation from how the tour was unraveling.
 Shows kept falling through; everyone was running out of money and patience.
 In retrospect, I did a shoddy job with the booking, and in the end, let down those who had relied on me.

 We left the farm and drove to New York City, exploring Manhattan through the car windows for a couple of hours.
 Warren had a friend outside the city in Peekskill willing to put us up for the night.
 When we arrived, there was something odd about the kid; he seemed distant and lifeless.
 We gathered around the kitchen table with his friend’s father, and they started talking about the numerous car accidents his son had been in.
 Warren’s friend showed us his scars.
 It turned out the accidents involved drugs.
 The father just sat there with a look of disappointment and detachment.
 He interacted with his son like he had given up on him.